SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-first-sharepoint-adaptive-card-extension.md

 [!INCLUDE [spfx-release-beta](../../../../includes/snippets/spfx-release-beta.md)]

-> [!NOTE]
-> Before following the steps in this article, be sure to [Set up your development environment](../../set-up-your-development-environment.md).

 > [!IMPORTANT]
-> This tutorial assumes you have installed the SPFx v1.13 beta version.
-For more information on installing the SPFx v1.13 beta, see [SharePoint Framework v1.13 release notes](../../release-1.13.md).
+> This tutorial assumes you have installed the SPFx v1.13.
+For more information on installing the SPFx v1.13, see [SharePoint Framework v1.13 release notes](../../release-1.13.md).

 ## Step 1 - Scaffold an Adaptive Card Extension project

-Create a new HelloWorld ACE by running the Yeoman SharePoint Generator.
+Create a new HelloWorld ACE by running the Yeoman SharePoint generator.

 ```console
 yo @microsoft/sharepoint